 • To Make as Cupcakes: Use about 3 tablespoons of the batter in each paper cupcake liner to make about 16 cupcakes.
 Bake for 18-20 minutes or until golden brown around the edges and a cake tester inserted into the center comes out clean (I did 20 minutes).
 The rest of the recipe is the same.

-I’d love to hear your feedback if you try this cake, so please rate and comment below to share!
+I’d love to hear your feedback if you try this first birthday cake, so please rate and comment below to share!

 Want to save this recipe?